Goss Moor

-Goss Moor is a national nature reserve in Cornwall, England, 12 km south-west of Bodmin in the parishes of St Dennis, St Columb Major, Roche and St Enoder.
+Goss Moor (Hal Gors, meaning moor of reeds) is a national nature reserve in Cornwall, England, 12 km south-west of Bodmin in the parishes of St Dennis, St Columb Major, Roche and St Enoder.
 It is the largest continuous mire complex in south-west Britain and consists of mainly peatland and lowland heath.
 Together with the neighbouring moor to the east, it forms the Goss And Tregoss Moors Site of Special Scientific Interest (SSSI), as well as the Breney Common and Goss and Tregoss Moors Special Area of Conservation (SAC).

 History

 Before 1838, Davies Gilbert wrote that the flat country round it (St Dennis) is destroyed in the most efficacious manner, having been turned over and over again down to the solid rock, in what is termed streaming for tin.
 Between 1908 and 1916 steam powered suction and cutter dredges were used for the mining of alluvial tin on the moor.
 Drilling took place in 1908 and 1909 but the position of the boreholes and what they contained have been lost.
 Approximately 70 tons of tin concentrate was extracted and the dredges were later moved to Breney Common, Molinnis and Red Moor.
 The area was designated as the Goss and Tregoss Moors Site of Special Scientific Interest in 1988.

 Matthew Taylor, who had been Member of Parliament for Truro and St Austell from 1987 to 2010, chose the title Baron Taylor of Goss Moor when he was appointed a life peer in the 2010 Dissolution Honours.